ddau-stack/portfolio-website/README.md

 Open the HTML file with the browser of your choice.

 ## Issues
 One of the divs will go to the wrong location when the browser size is just smaller than the monitor size.
-The website still works as expected when the browser shrinks to the dimensions for the responsive website.
+The website still works as expected when the browser shrinks to the dimensions for the mobile version of the website.